A Genealogy of "Woke" Linguistics

 Was there an intention to permanently deprive?

 Dishonesty, property, appropriation, permanently deprive, intention and another: all these are linguistic concepts about which we are called to decide: are the facts to be categorised as x or not-x?
-Property as with tables is daily subject to dichotomous decision making.
-In Somerton v Stewart4, referenced in a previous chapter, Lord Mansfield was asked to decide upon the matter of property.
+Property, as with tables, is constantly subject to dichotomous decision making.
+In Somerton v Stewart4, Lord Mansfield was asked to decide upon this very matter.
 Could an escaped slave be considered as property or belonging to another?
 According to our modern philosophy, and indeed according to the philosophy that has existed since time immemorial on the British island, the answers to these questions are clear: no person may be considered property nor as belonging to another.
-But in the era of the Atlantic Slave Trade such questions were controversial and the appellate court was called to rule defintively.
+But in the era of the Atlantic Slave Trade such questions were controversial and the appellate court was called to rule definitively.

 Today, where such questions are settled, others emerge to take their place; the matter of forced consent being of particular interest.
 But note this: even though language, by its nature, necessitates distinctions, language is separate from the underlining reality.
 Where the Supreme Court is called to decide upon the definition of appropriation, the case’s factual matrix has already been determined by the jury.
 Assuming that the 12 men and women have correctly determined the true sequence of events, they have, through so doing, determined a reality beyond the realm of legal definitions.